code-423n4/2023-01-rabbithole-findings/data/doublesharp-Q.md

 # QuestFactory should not have an constructor marked with the `initializer` modifier

-The QuestFactory constructor with `initializer` modifier should be removed as it is not recommend for upgradable contracts.
+The QuestFactory constructor with `initializer` modifier should be removed as it is not recommended for upgradable contracts.